John L. DeWitt: World War II

 At age 62, DeWitt would produce the "Final Report: Japanese Evacuation from the West Coast, 1942", which argued for the removal and internment of American-born citizens of ancestry tie to a past or present immigrant of Japan.

 At the end of the internment of more than 100,000 Japanese-American citizens, not a single case of espionage was uncovered.

-From December 5, 1939, to June 15, 1943, DeWitt was assigned command of the IX Corps Area and its 1942 successor, the Western Defense Command, both headquartered at the Presidio of San Francisco.
+From 5 December 1939, to 15 June 1943, DeWitt was assigned command of the IX Corps Area and its 1942 successor, the Western Defense Command, both headquartered at the Presidio of San Francisco.

-DeWitt was in San Francisco on the evening of December 8, 1941, one day after the Japanese attack on Pearl Harbor, when air raid sirens were sounded.
+DeWitt was in San Francisco on the evening of 8 December 1941, one day after the Japanese attack on Pearl Harbor, when air raid sirens were sounded.
 An estimated 35 Japanese warplanes were supposedly sighted above San Francisco Bay on a reconnaissance mission.
 DeWitt was furious at the lack of blackout precautions during the air raids.
-He blasted city leaders at a Civil Defense Council meeting the next day, saying, "Death and destruction are likely to come to this city at any moment. ...
-The people of San Francisco do not seem to appreciate that we are at war in every sense.
+He blasted city leaders at a Civil Defense Council meeting the next day, saying, "Death and destruction are likely to come to this city at any moment. … The people of San Francisco do not seem to appreciate that we are at war in every sense.
 I have come here because we want action and we want action now.
 Unless definite and stern action is taken to correct last night's deficiencies, a great deal of destruction will come.
 Those planes were over our community.
 They were over our community for a definite period.
 They were enemy planes.
 I mean Japanese planes.
 They were tracked out to sea."

 At the Civil Defense Council meeting, DeWitt suggested that it might have been a good thing if the planes had dropped bombs to "awaken this city."
 He said, "If I can't knock these facts into your heads with words, I will have to turn you over to the police and let them knock them into you with clubs."
 DeWitt acknowledged that some people had asked why he failed to give orders to fire on the planes.
 "I say it's none of their damn business," he responded.
 "San Francisco woke up this morning without a single death from bombs.
 Isn't that enough?"

 DeWitt recommended for the 1942 Rose Bowl football game, normally played in Pasadena, California, to be moved.
 DeWitt feared that the large crowd of spectators would be too tempting a target for Japanese warplanes.
 For the first and only time in its history, the 1942 Rose Bowl game was moved to North Carolina.